Environment and Sustainability Forum

 Purpose of the Environment and Sustainability Forum

 In July 2019 the Isle of Wight Council declared a climate emergency.
-Following this declaration, our Plastics Forum became the Environment and Sustainability Forum (ESF) in the same month.
+Following this declaration, our Plastics Forum became the Environment and Sustainability Forum (ESF).

-If you would like to attend the ESF, please email sustainability@iow.gov.uk to have your name added to the mailing list.
-Currently, all meetings are taking place virtually using Microsoft Teams.
+If you would like to attend the ESF, please email sustainability@iow.gov.uk.
+We will add your name added to the mailing list.
+Currently, all meetings are taking place virtually, using Microsoft Teams.

 Terms of reference